-ZERO GRAVITY RESEARCH: The study could help Nestlé scientists create better air bubbles in chocolate, coffee, dairy and pet food.
+ZERO GRAVITY RESEARCH: The study could help Nestlé scientists create better air bubbles in chocolate.

 Nestlé is using zero gravity research to develop its understanding of the foam technology used in its products.